ryan-mcclue/musings/tower-of-knowledge.md

 memory model: visibility and consistency of changes to data stored in memory necessary for understanding multiple thread execution

+SystemV ABI:
+rdi, rsi, ... (integer args); xmm0, xmm1, ... (floating args)
+rax return and syscall number
+stack 16-byte aligned before function call (SSE2 is baseline for x86-64, so make efficient for __m128)?
+(word size 8 bytes?)

+more instructions required for unaligned memory accesses?
+(most modern x64 arm will not crash on an unaligned access?) from armv7, unaligned accesses allowed

 hardware (from machine code to execution on the CPU):
 * sequential consistency (ideal as easy to understand, however doesn't maximise hardware speed)